kevinz1194/Heart-Continuous-Score/README.md

 Creates 14-day interval (blocked) dataset from SRTR data, including 6-week mortality outcome for patients not transplanted.
 Checks against original source dataset, as well as pre- and post- blocking, are performed.

 Updated 7/8/2023: Added.

+### 2. elastic_net_model.R

+Sample iteration of elastic net models with parameter tuning on alpha and lambda.
+Requires large amount of computational resources.
+Optional.
+Estimated runtime of several hours on a high-memory node.

+Updated 7/8/2023: Added.

+### 3. xgboost_mem_vars_model.R

+Sample iteration of gradient-boosted models with parameter tuning.
+Requires large amount of computational resources.
+Optional.
+Estimated runtime of several days on a high-memory node.

+Updated 7/8/2023: Added.